Skip to main content

 (Optional) Add more later

 The dialog remembers your connection — re-open it any time to add another project.
-Tokens refresh automatically; you only need to come back here if you revoke Lettuce on GitLab or change your password and the refresh-token cycle fails.
+Tokens refresh automatically; you only need to come back here if you revoke Lettuce on GitLab or otherwise invalidate the connection (changing your GitLab password, rotating tokens).
 In that case the GitLab tab shows a Reconnect GitLab button.

 Disconnecting

-Owners can disconnect the GitLab integration from the Lettuce side at DELETE /v1/integrations/gitlab (a UI button is on the roadmap).
+Owners can disconnect the GitLab integration from the Lettuce side under Settings → Connected integrations (or via the DELETE /v1/integrations/gitlab API).
 Disconnecting:

-• Removes the provider_installations row and discards the stored access and refresh tokens.
+• Discards the stored access and refresh tokens.

 To fully revoke access, also remove the authorization on the GitLab side: User Settings → Applications → Authorized applications → find Lettuce → Revoke.